Yamai Temple: History

 It is said that Goddess Mahalaxmi, God Jyotiba of Kolhapur and Sri Rama (Lord Vishnu) called her as "Ye Mai" (in Marathi) (ये माय / ये माई) which means "Mother, pls. come" in English.
 Hence, she is known as Yamai Devi.
 Yamai Devi is also considered the elder sister of Tulja Bhavani because Yamai is regarded as a combined manifestation of Shiva and Parvati and is also considered a joint incarnation of Parvati and Renuka Devi.
 Since the incarnation of Renuka is associated with the Krita Yuga and that of Tuljabhavani with the Treta Yuga, Yamai is therefore regarded as the elder sister of Tuljabhavani.
 Significantly, within the Tuljapur Tuljabhavani temple complex, there is also a consecrated shrine dedicated to Yamai Devi.
 Therefore, many devotees still follow the tradition of visiting the Mulpeeth Yamai Devi after visiting Tuljapur's Tulja Bhavani.
 Devotees are used to come with pure heart into one of the Devi Yamai's temples and to find her blessing.

 Temple features

-The Yamai temple is built on a small hill.
-The top of the hill can either be reached using steps that start at the bottom of the hill, or by car.
-There is a parking available at the top.
-The temple complex has the head of Rakshas Aundhasur, a well carved Nandi and a Shivling.
-The idol of the goddess, Yamai in black stone is almost two metres high and is in a cross-legged sitting position.
 The temple is the family shrine (kula-daiwat) for a large number of Marathi families.
 The top of the temple has images and idols of various Hindu deities.
 The town and the temple has been associated with the PantPratinidhi family for many centuries.
-The present head of this former ruling family, Gayatreedevi Pantpratinidhi, has installed a 7 kg solid gold kalash or crown on the pinnacle of the Yamai temple on the hill.
-Another temple of Devi Yamai is located in the town; apart from the one on the hill.

 The temple had an elephant for religious processions and ceremonies for more than fifty years.
 It was taken to an elephant sanctuary in 2017 because of health issues.